myspc-development/art-test/docs/README_Extension.md

 This document outlines newly suggested features and implementation strategy for extending the ArtPulse Plugin.

 ## Auto-Tagger Enhancements
-The initial [auto-tagger.php](../auto-tagger.php) provides basic metadata detection.
+The initial `auto-tagger.php` script provides basic metadata detection.
 We plan to integrate a lightweight ML model to classify images and event descriptions.
 The AI module triggers on `save_post_artpulse_event` and updates taxonomy terms automatically:

 ```php
 add_action('save_post_artpulse_event', 'ap_ai_describe_event');